Maronato/vue-toastification/README.md

 ```

 ### Toast Icons
-By default all toasts will come with a little icon to the left representing what the message is about.
+By default, all toasts will come with a little icon to the left representing what the message is about.
 These are fully customizable as you'll see.

 #### Disabling icons
 You can entirely disable the icon from the toast by setting `icon: false` when either registering the plugin or creating toasts.
 Without the icon, the toast's content will fill its place and appear closer to the edge.